-- unicorn For unicorn like twilight or presummed unicorns - pegasus For pegasi like fluttershy - alicorn For Alicorn, Winged pegasus, Pegacorn, etc. like celestia - earth For earth ponies like applejack - pony As a generic in case of unknow or sujetable like headlesshorse - changeling Changeling like queenchrysalis - crystal Any cristal pony like twilightcrystal or animal in they crystal form like spikecrystal - seapony Any seapony from either novel, movies, comics, the series or the fandom like sealyra - animal Applies to Spike and any other animal - item Applies to Tom and Pinkamina's imaginary friends - batpony Applies to royalnightguard and others bat winged pony a like creature, Word of good say these ponies are a different species but merchandice call them pegasus, so you need use pegasus and batpony comma separated one earch other for uniformity
+- unicorn For unicorn like twilight or presummed unicorns - pegasus For pegasi like fluttershy - alicorn For Alicorn, Winged pegasus, Pegacorn, etc. like celestia - earth For earth ponies like applejack - pony As a generic in case of unknow or sujetable like headlesshorse - changeling Changeling like queenchrysalis - crystal Any cristal pony like twilightcrystal or animal in they crystal form like spikecrystal - seapony Any seapony from either novel, movies, comics, the series or the fandom like sealyra - breeze Breezes showed on the series or movies, this kind is based on the G3 breezes, but with they unique traits like speak in a nordic accent; examples are seabreeze from main ponydir. - animal Applies to Spike and any other animal - item Applies to tom and Pinkamina's imaginary friends - batpony Applies to royalnightguard and others bat winged pony a like creature, Word of good say these ponies are a different species but merchandice call them pegasus, so you need use pegasus and batpony comma separated one earch other for uniformity.
+For other side flutterbat is simply flutershy plus a fuit bat but not a natural batpony so this tag shall not be whit she.